Media and bio

 Her short story Soft was published in the queer resilience anthology, Glitter + Ashes.

-Over the last several years, Kes has spoken as a panelist, keynote speaker and facilitator in various contexts, from protest camps to university institutions, from s3x worker conferences to Al Jazeera.
+Over the last several years, Kes has spoken as a panelist, keynote speaker and facilitator in various contexts, from protest camps to university institutions, from s3x worker conferences to NGOs to Al Jazeera.
+Since 2017, Kes has given over a hundred book readings from her novels.

 Kes regularly gives interviews for local radio stations, podcasts and blogs.